Sir Michael and Lady Morven Heller Bursary

 How to apply

-Projects can only be funded for one year and funding must be spent by the end of July 2019.
+Projects can only be funded for one year and funding must be spent by the end of the 2019/20 academic year.

 If you are successfully shortlisted, you will be asked to present your idea in the form of a 10 minute presentation.
-If you are awarded a bursary you will be invited to visit the donors on a day trip to London at the end of the year where you will be and asked to feedback on your experiences.
-You will also be asked to feedback on progress throughout the year.
+If you are awarded a bursary you will be invited to visit the donors on a day trip to London at the end of the academic year where you will be asked to feedback on your experiences.
+You will also be asked to report on your progress throughout the year.